SumiSastri/dev-blogs/docs/computer-code/part2-programming-data-types.md

 Examples of a primitive types are numbers and characters.
 Numbers if they are round numbers are called integers and if there are decimal places they are known as floating types.

 A character is an alphabet of language and refers to a single character in the alphabet.

-In programming terms this type of primitive data is called a string.
+Characters and integers are actually the only data types and the starting point of the data life cycle as we will see in this article.

 ## Lists of data

 Lists are multiple sets of data.
 A word, for example is a list of primitive characters.
 As the words must be in a particular order to make sense, words are ordered lists.
+Sentences are ordered lists where the space is a delimiter.

 If a list does not need to be stored in a strict order, it may be stored in an unordered list.

 Different programming languages have different names for lists.
 In JavaScript, for example an ordered list is an array.
 An unordered list is an object.
 In Python a set is an unordered list.

 Descriptions such as collections, sort lists, indexed lists are all variations to the names given to ordered and unordered lists in a programming language.

 ## Arithmetic operators